fsspec/jupyter-fsspec/docs/index.md

 The config file has a list of sources, where each item needs a name and a path URL.
 The name is a unique identifier, so it should not be duplicated.
-The type of filesystem `fsspec` should construct is required in the path URL as the protocol `file://` etc. For local filesystems, when the path is provided with no prefix in the protocol URL e.g. with no `memory://` or `file://`, the filesystem will be instantiated at the root of the corresponding filesystem.
+The type of filesystem `fsspec` should construct is required in the path URL as the protocol `file://` etc. For local filesystems, when the path is provided with no prefix in the protocol URL e.g. `file://`, the filesystem will be instantiated at the root of the corresponding filesystem.
 See the [fsspec documentation](https://filesystem-spec.readthedocs.io/en/latest/usage.html#instantiate-a-file-system) for more information about available protocols and filesystem instantiation.